kubeshop/testkube/docs/docs/4-test-types/executor-jmeter.md

 You don't need to pass a type here, Testkube will autodetect it.

-To run the test, pass previously created test name:
+To run the test, pass the previously created test name:

 ```bash
 kubectl testkube run test -f jmeter-test